grafana/grafana/docs/sources/installation/migrating_to2.md

 mode which can eliminate many CORS-related issues, as well as provide more secure authentication to your data sources.

-> *Note* When you add your data sources please name them exactly as you named them in `config.js` in Grafana 1.x.
-That name is referenced by panels
+> *Note* When you add your data sources please name them exactly as you
+> named them in `config.js` in Grafana 1.x.
+That name is referenced by
-> , annotation and template queries.
-That way when you import your old dashboard they will work without any changes.
+> panels, annotation and template queries.
+That way when you import
+> your old dashboard they will work without any changes.

 ## Importing your existing dashboards